-The movie Manikarnika: The Queen of Jhansi has ignited considerable interest in the life of one of India’s most quintessential heroes – Rani Laxmibai of Jhansi.
-Statues of her dot cities and towns across India and a wide range of books, plays, television serials and movies has been inspired by her life.
+Statues of Rani Laxmibai of Jhansi dot cities and towns across India and a wide range of books, plays, television serials and movies have been inspired by her life.

 But how much of what we know of her and the times she lived in is authentic?
 We bring you the events that took place in Jhansi, from a rare and unique travelogue of a man who witnessed, firsthand, the events in Jhansi in 1857.
 This poignant account brings alive the life and struggles of Rani Laxmibai of Jhansi and the kingdom she ruled.

 The author of the account, Vishnubhat Godse (1827-1904), was a poor Brahmin priest who lived in the village of Varsai in Alibaug district in Maharashtra, not very far from Mumbai.
 During those times, it was common practice for Brahmin priests to travel from one royal court to another, participating in religious ceremonies and seeking dakshina (alms).

 Godse had learnt from a family friend that the Queen of Gwalior, Baijabai Scindia, was planning to conduct a big yajna at Mathura at the cost of Rs 8 lakh.
 Godse, who had fallen on hard times, decided to try his luck and began his journey to North India (‘Hindustan’, as he calls it) on 30th March 1857.
 Little did he know that, en route, he would be caught up in a whirlwind of historic events.